 These values can be updated upon power up through the serial control interface.
 This delay is generated in the PWM block with the appropriate control signals generated in the CTL block.

 These values can be changed at any time through the serial control interface.
-The optimum performance of the TAS5036 can be achieved using an interchannel delay of 21.

 2.4.6 ABD Delay